liferay/liferay-docs/develop/tutorials/articles/plug-sec/build-test-plugin-pacl.markdown

 - `-` matches files and folders, in this folder and below.

 On reading this plugin's `.jar` file, the JVM creates a codebase for it.
-The codebase uses properties that Liferay sets for the plugin that say, in effect, "If a file originates within the plugin, then this plugin can perform the `specifyStreamHandler` operation on it".
+The codebase uses properties that Liferay sets for the plugin that in effect say, "If a file originates within the plugin, then this plugin can perform the `specifyStreamHandler` operation on it."
 The codebase narrows the scope for the permission.
-This plugin is permitted to perform the definited operation, `specifyStreamHandler`, as long as it is done within the scope the plugin.
+This plugin is permitted to perform the defined operation `specifyStreamHandler`, as long as it is done within the scope the plugin.

 How do you add more permissions to a codebase?
 Just define them on separate